ErikFigueiral/MVVMCSHARPAVALONIA/README.md

 # Project Overview
-This project follows the **MVVM (Model-View-ViewModel)** architecture to separate concerns and maintain a scalable and clean structure.
+This project follows the **MVVM (Model-View-ViewModel)** architecture pattern to separate concerns and maintain a scalable and clean structure.
 It includes a persistence mechanism, singleton view management, and an event-driven communication system.

 ## Architecture